sgarciac/fuego/README.md

 fuego set people/Rv7ZfnLQWprdXuulqMdf '{"name": "sergio", "age": 42}' # It's my birthday!
 ```

-Note: we can either use the arguments ```collection-path document-id
+*Note*: we can either use the arguments ```collection-path document-id
 json-data``` or ```document-path json-data```.
 This is also the case for the
-delete command.
+delete and the get commands.

 In both ```add``` and ```set``` commands, the document argument can be either a
 json string (if it starts with the character '{') or a path to a json file, i.e.: